Storm in the Indian Stock Market

 Rajesh, an analyst based in Mumbai, candidly acknowledges the dire financial predicaments many young investors now face: “Many young people leveraged their home equity to invest in stocks, and now they’re struggling to keep up with interest payments.”

-The current regulatory framework does not empower SEBI to directly access communication records from social media platforms, a power held only by tax authorities and law enforcement agencies in India
+The current regulatory framework does not empower SEBI to directly access communication records from social media platforms, a power held only by tax authorities and law enforcement agencies in India.
+This has led SEBI to submit an urgent request to the government for the establishment of a “regulatory sandbox,” which would grant them the authority to demand the removal of offensive content and gain access to group data from these platforms.

 Leave Your Comment